misaghsoltani/DeepCubeAI/README.md

 **--env_model_name**: The name of the trained discrete world model to be used in the GBFS.
 This should match the model saved during the training stage, located in `deepcubeai/saved_env_models/<disc_env_model_folder_name>`, and follow the same structure mentioned in [Train Discrete World Model](#4-train-discrete-world-model).

 **--heur_nnet_name**: The name of the trained heuristic neural network to be used in the GBFS.
-This should match the model saved during the heuristic network training stage, located in `deepcubeai/saved_heur_models/<heur_nnet_folder_name>`, and follow the same structure mentioned in [Train Heuristic Network](#9-train-heuristic-network).
+This should match the model saved during the heuristic network training stage, located in `deepcubeai/saved_heur_models/<heur_nnet_folder_name>`, and follow the same structure mentioned in [Train Heuristic Network](#9-train-heuristic-network). except for the `target` directory which is not used in the GBFS.

 **--per_eq_tol**: The percentage of latent state elements that need to be equal to declare two states as equal.
 Default is `100`.